ashleymedin/SYMFLUENCE/docs/source/index.rst

 SYMFLUENCE Documentation
 ========================

-**SYnergistic Modelling Framework for Linking and Unifying Earth-system Nexii for Computational Exploration**
+**SYnergistic Modeling Framework for Linking and Unifying Earth-system Nexii for Computational Exploration**

 ---